GSA/digitalgov.gov/content/posts/2015-05-20-top-5-ways-to-increase-email-survey-responses.md

 ---
+url: /2015/05/20/top-5-ways-to-increase-email-survey-responses/
 date: 2015-05-20 1:30:06 -0400
-title: 'Top 5 Ways to Increase Email Survey Responses'
+title: Top 5 Ways to Increase Email Survey Responses
 summary: 'Surveys are a great way to gain valuable insight into your customers&rsquo; true interests and needs.
-With the abundant number of survey tools available, it’s almost too easy to quickly put together a survey and send it out to your target audience.
+With the abundant number of survey tools available, it&rsquo;s almost too easy to quickly put together a survey and send it out to your target audience.
 All too often, organizations will be in a hurry to get their survey'
-authors: [zhanrui-kuang]
+authors:
+  - zhanrui-kuang
 categories:
   - Managing Digital
   - Monthly Theme